What are the objectives of Regulation (EU) 2016/426?

 What are the main elements of the CE marking procedure for equipment burning gaseous fuels?

-• What are EC type-examination procedures?
-The EC type-examination is the procedure by which a recognised testing body assesses and certifies that the product complies with the relevant regulation.
+- What are EC type-examination procedures?
+The EC type-examination is the procedure by which a recognized testing body assesses and certifies that the product complies with the relevant regulation.

-3. A list of fully or partially applicable harmonised standards
+- A list of fully or partially applicable harmonized standards

 How do you measure and analyze the risk of gas appliances?